-Clarification Statement: Clarification Statement: Emphasis is on balanced (Newton's First Law) and unbalanced forces in a system, qualitative comparisons of forces, mass and changes in motion (Newton's Second Law); frame of reference; and specification of units.
+Clarification Statement: Emphasis is on balanced (Newton's First Law) and unbalanced forces in a system, qualitative comparisons of forces, mass and changes in motion (Newton's Second Law); frame of reference; and specification of units.
 An increase in force can be caused by increasing the mass, the acceleration, or both the mass and acceleration of an object.
 An example of evidence could include reasoning from mathematical expressions (F=ma).
 Assessment Boundary: Assessment is limited to forces and changes in motion in one-dimension in an inertial reference frame and to change in one variable at a time.
 Assessment does not include the use of trigonometry.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: The motion of an object is determined by the sum of the Stability and Change: Plan an investigation individually and collaboratively; identify independent and forces acting on it; if the total force on the object is not zero its motion will change.
-Explanations of stability and change in natural or dependent variables and controls, what tools are needed to do the gathering, how measurements will be recorded, and how The greater the mass of the object, the greater the force needed to achieve the same change in motion.
-For any given object, a larger force causes a larger designed systems can be constructed by examining the changes over time and many data are needed to support a claim. change in motion. forces at different scales.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan an investigation individually and collaboratively; identify independent and dependent variables and controls, what tools are needed to do the gathering, how measurements will be recorded, and how many data are needed to support a claim.
+The motion of an object is determined by the sum of the forces acting on it; if the total force on the object is not zero its motion will change.
+The greater the mass of the object, the greater the force needed to achieve the same change in motion.
+For any given object, a larger force causes a larger change in motion.
+Stability and Change: Explanations of stability and change in natural or designed systems can be constructed by examining the changes over time and forces at different scales.